 Hon.
-Wally Oppal, QC
+Wally Oppal

 Law office of Boughton Law Corporation, Vancouver, BC, CA (Canada)